Chapter 11 : Layla

-“Alright, done,” the Head Boy smiled broadly as he tapped his quill on the parchment he was holding.
+“Alright, done,” he smiled as he tapped his quill on the parchment he was holding.
 “You’re free to go.
 But be careful lad, you’re taking a delightful young woman on a date.
 If I hear you were anything other than a gentleman, I will have to simply -”

 “That’s enough James,” Lily Evans said rolling her eyes.
 “Let them go on their merry way.
 We’re just about done here.”

 “So you’re officially going to Hogsmeade together then?”
-James bobbed excitedly and Lily couldn’t help but perk up her ears so that she could hear the potentially good news.
+James bobbed excitedly and Lily couldn’t help but perk up her ears so that she could hear the potential good news.

 “You do realize what this means, right?
 You’re an honorary Marauder now!”